tibotiber/offshore-neo4j/README.md

 ### Setup

-SHH into the instance and install docker:
+SSH into the instance and install docker:

 ```
 sudo yum update -y